Edgarhv/Predicting-Football-soccer-using-a-Machine-Learning-Model/README.md

 - How much does the market value of the players increase on average?
 - player performance and club rank can make a significant impact on player value.

+# Hypothesis
+Player personal information, player performance and club maket value can make a significant impact on player value.

 # Project Objective & Target Audience